 The two types of the function that are used are as follows:

-- The Probability Mass Function – It calculates the probability of there being exactly “f” failures before “s” successes.
+The Probability Mass Function – This calculates the probability of there being exactly “f” failures before “s” successes.

-- The Cumulative Distribution Function – It calculates the probability of there being at most “f” failures before “s” successes.
+The Cumulative Distribution Function – This calculates the probability of there being at most “f” failures before “s” successes.

-In financial analysis, the NEGBINOM.DIST function can be useful in finding out the probability of getting x return from a stock or portfolio before getting a negative return.
+In financial analysis, the NEGBINOM.DIST function can be useful for finding out the probability of getting x return from a stock or portfolio before getting a negative return.

 The NEGBINOM.DIST function uses the following arguments:

-- Number_f (required argument) – It is the number of failures that are encountered before number_s successes.
+Number_f (required argument) – This is the number of failures that are encountered before number_s successes.

-- Number_s (required argument) – It is the required number of successes.
+Number_s (required argument) – The required number of successes.

-- Probability_s (required argument) – It is the probability of successes in one trial.
+Probability_s (required argument) – This is the probability of successes in one trial.

-- Cumulative (optional argument) – It specifies the type of negative binomial distribution to be calculated.
+Cumulative (optional argument) – This specifies the type of negative binomial distribution formula to be calculated.
 It can either be TRUE (uses the cumulative distribution function) or FALSE (use the probability mass function).